 Advocate for yourself.
 Goodman says many runners end up going too fast on their easy runs because they’re afraid to ask a friend to slow down, or they don’t want to get left behind.
 “More often than not, most good running friends will be happy to slow down with you,” says Goodman.
 And if you find yourself in the back of the pack of a group run and struggling to keep up, “you don’t have to stick with the group the whole time,” she says.
 “It’s okay to pull back and run the effort that’s right for you.”

 Run-walk, or just walk.
+Walking vs. running actually have comparable benefits.
 If you can’t seem to run slowly enough to get your heart rate down, Goodman suggests trying the run-walk method until you build more aerobic capacity.
 Baird says that walking up hills or using the elliptical are also good options on recovery days if you struggle to stay in the right zone.
 With consistency, you should be able to speed up while working at the same intensity, she says.

 Change your mindset.
 Rather than thinking about slowing down, Baird suggests thinking about your training as a whole, and the purpose of each individual run.
 Remind yourself that the slower you can go on your easy runs, the faster you may be able to run on your workouts.
 “The proof is in the pudding,” says Goodman.
 “If you are able to commit to taking those easy days easier, you’re going to see those gains on the days that we really care about.”